-Once the insured qualifies for LTC benefits, monthly payments will be sent directly to the policyowner to help pay for care.
+Once the insured qualifies for LTC benefits, monthly tax-free payments will be sent directly to the policyowner to help pay for care.
 When you buy your Nationwide YourLife CareMatters policy, you choose how long to receive benefits, ranging from two to seven years.

-In this example, repositioning \$100,000 to pay the premium on a Nationwide YourLife CareMatters policy provides \$515,481 available for long-term care.
-The first \$171,827 paid for long-term care represents an acceleration of your death benefit, which means that as LTC benefits are paid, the death benefit is reduced.
-After the death benefit has been completely accelerated for long-term care, there is an additional \$343,654 available for long-term care.
-Note that this additional amount may be used only for long-term care.
+In this example, repositioning \$100,000 to pay the premium on a Nationwide YourLife CareMatters policy provides \$541,257 available for LTC.
+The first \$180,419 paid as LTC benefits represents an acceleration of the death benefit, which means that as LTC benefits are paid, the death benefit is reduced.
+After the death benefit has been completely accelerated for long-term care, there is an additional \$360,838 available for long-term care.
+Note that this additional amount may be used only for LTC.
 Any remaining amount will not be paid upon death.

-Even if all of the LTC benefits are collected, a guaranteed minimum death benefit of \$17,183 is paid to the beneficiaries.
+Even if all of the LTC benefits are collected, a guaranteed minimum death benefit of \$36,084 is paid to the beneficiaries.